-Finding good places to eat in a city centre is never easy.
+Finding good places to eat slap bang in the centre of a city is never easy.
 You have to kiss a lot of frogs to find your prince.
-Luckily, the heart of Munich offers a good selection of places to eat – nestled among the church towers and the beer halls.
+Luckily, in between the beer halls, the heart of Munich offers a good selection of places to eat.

 Breakfast at Pâtisserie und Café Dukatz

 This French pâtisserie brings buttery goodness to any morning.
 The glass counter is packed full of pastry in all its forms, along with delicate tarts and filled baguettes.
 If you are looking for lighter options, there’s bircher muesli with fruit or sandwiches made with dark German bread.
 Highly popular with morning commuters and local pundits, it can be tricky to get a seat.
 In fact, it can sometimes be a bit of a fight.

 Just metres away from one of the most expensive streets in the city, Convivia is located within Munich’s Kammerspiele theatre.
 The bright and airy restaurant offers an excellent 2-course lunch menu for under 10 euros, with an internationally and regionally inspired menu.
 Convivia is in fact a social gastronomic project run by the cba e.V.
 (Cooperative Beschützende Arbeitsstätten), working to integrate people with learning and / or mental disabilities, well as physical limitations, into working life.

 Also metres away from Maximilianstraße, Brenner Grill is closer to what you might expect from this neighbourhood: Munich’s elite at it’s finest.
 However, it isn’t just about the designer handbags and watches, they are also serious about food.
 Including cake.
 Reminiscent of a Viennese cafe, the decadent cake cabinet isn’t scared of extra calories.
 The cream and butter rich delights are excellent with coffee – or a glass of vino.